 CSO Women in Science and Engineering (WISE) Fellowships

 The Chief Scientific Officer’s Women in Science and Engineering (WISE) Fellowship is a career development opportunity for mid-career female healthcare scientists to gain valuable leadership experience.
-Four Fellowships will be awarded in 2017 which will include mentoring by senior leaders in the fields of healthcare, academia and industry, a place on the widely acclaimed WISE Career Development programme, with professional coaching sessions at the six and twelve month stages of the Fellowship.
+Each year, four fellowships are awarded which will include mentoring by senior leaders in the fields of healthcare, academia and industry, a place on the widely acclaimed WISE Career Development programme, with professional coaching sessions at the six and twelve month stages of the Fellowship.

 NHS England recognises that quality improvement is critical to achieving world class, patient focused, safe, effective and efficient healthcare.
 Accreditation is one of the tools which provides assurance of standards, supports patient safety and ensures consistency of the quality of services and care that is delivered.

 The CSO is Senior Responsible Officer for hearing policy and strategy and for providing the oversight for the implementation of the cross-government Action Plan on Hearing Loss.
 As Head of Audiology services, the CSO is also working to support CCGs to implement the commissioning framework for hearing loss.

 In support of the Government’s Mandate to NHS England’s 2020 goal to achieve measurable improvement in antimicrobial prescribing and resistance rates, the CSO team are leading on a programme of work to address the significant challenges of AMR through patient-centred, cost effective diagnostics that ensure the right test is available at the right place at the right time.